 Your rain gear needs to be relatively lightweight.
 We say “relatively”, because you’re not looking for the lightest shell on the market.
 Like we mentioned above, two-layer rain shells are perfect for trips in more arid climates where your jacket spends most of the day in your backpack.
 On those hunts, an ultralight option is best.
 But in the soggy conditions of British Columbia, you need something a bit more substantial.

 If your rain gear is too heavy, it will slow you down.
 You’ll be tempted to leave it back in camp, and that’s never a good idea.
 Make sure it’s light enough that you can carry it in your pack when needed, or wear it all day without discomfort.

 The other benefit of lightweight rain gear is that it packs easily into a daypack.
 When comparing two similar rain jackets, check the weights listed on retailer or manufacturer websites.
 You might also check the breathability rating and the water resistance rating.
 In comparing these specifications, you’ll notice a balance between these competing priorities, in addition to the price.
 Just remember, a little extra cost might be worth saving an extra half-pound on your back during a long, wilderness hunt.

 3. Tough Enough

 No lightweight rain gear is going to be as tough as a canvas slicker.
 But you probably don’t want to try and climb a mountain in a canvas slicker.
 You don’t need the toughest material in the world.
 But it needs to be tough enough.

 There’s a delicate balance between toughness and weight.
-That’s the very reason we don’t recommend the 12-ounce two-layer rain shell for these hunts.
-When you’re wearing your rain gear all day in sometimes rough conditions, it needs to withstand the abuse.
+That’s the very reason we don’t recommend the 12-ounce, two-layer version of a rain shell for these hunts.
+When you’re wearing rain gear all day in sometimes rough conditions, it needs to withstand the abuse.
 Again, we think that 24-ounce ballpark is pretty reasonable for a rain jacket that’s both durable and relatively light.
 You’ll notice that rain pants usually weigh a little more than the jacket.
 That’s because they often feature full side zippers for getting on and off over boots, plus extra reinforcements in high-wear areas.